GGshor/GGshor/README.md

 Back-end programmer
 -------------------

 I've started learning to program back in 2017 and currently have more than 4 years of experience with LuaU programming.
 The current programming languages I know now are: LuaU, node.js, python and C#.
-P.S My portfolio will be added soon :)
+My portfolio will be added soon :)

 * 🌍  I'm based in The Netherlands
 * ✉️  You can contact me at [https://twitter.com/GGshor\_](mailto:https://twitter.com/GGshor_)